 March: I did my first ever virtual event for the Oundle Festival of Literature, a live webinar on World Book Day talking about my work and how I get my ideas.
 There were about 400 children watching, some at home and some in school.
 I’d been a bit unsure about virtual events, as some of my author friends have had mixed experiences.
 Talking to a silent camera is not quite same as talking to a room full of excited children, but I think it went well and was certainly expertly organised by Helen Shair.
 You can judge for yourself as the event was recorded and you can watch along here:

 Behind me you can see my new workspace, up in the attic of our home.
-It’s a cosy, well-lit spot, and although I can’t see the sea, I enjoy spending time there.
+It’s a cosy, well-lit spot, and I enjoy spending time there.

 Speaking of World Book Day, there were plenty of Naughtiest Unicorns running around as part of the festivities.
 It’s always brilliant to see people dressed up as characters from books you’ve worked on, and Mira and her friend Dave the Unicorn appear to be real favourites.
 Here are some of them I spotted on Twitter: